Get More from Your SCORM Courses

 • Marketing: Want to market your course to prospective clients?
 Use selected portions of your course to create a beautiful demo that's available for everyone to view on your website.

-Option #3 - Publish to a CD or Video
+Option #3 - Publish to a CD or video

 Another solution is publishing to a CD or video.
 This allows you to save a course as a file on your local computer, which doesn't require an internet connection.